Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 ## Introduction

-In Bootstrap 3, theming was largely driven by variable overrides in LESS, custom CSS, and a separate theme stylesheet that we included in our `dist` files.
-With some effort, one could completely redesign the look of Bootstrap 3 without touching the core files.
-Bootstrap 4 provides a familiar, but slightly different approach.
+In Boosted 3, theming was largely driven by variable overrides in LESS, custom CSS, and a separate theme stylesheet that we included in our `dist` files.
+With some effort, one could completely redesign the look of Boosted 3 without touching the core files.
+Boosted 4 provides a familiar, but slightly different approach.

 Now, theming is accomplished by Sass variables, Sass maps, and custom CSS.
 There's no more dedicated theme stylesheet; instead, you can enable the built-in theme to add gradients, shadows, and more.